 What is a DLOM or a Discounts Lack of Marketability?
-Now, if you are a business owner, you have likely considered obtaining a business appraisal of your enterprise.
+Now, if you are a business owner, you are considering obtaining a business appraisal of your enterprise.
 A business appraisal, or business valuation, reflects the current economic value of a business.
 There are various reasons to conduct such valuations.
 This is usually at the onset of a financing or equity event within the business lifecycle.

 The approach to conducting an appraisal may vary among evaluators and industries.
 But the factors included in such analysis tend to be the same.
-Overall, calculating the financial health of a business includes assessment of its team, assets, earnings, growth, and profits within the context of its specific industry.
+Overall, calculating the financial health of a business includes an assessment of its team, assets, earnings, growth, and profits within the context of its specific industry.

 To conduct the appraisal, expert analysts like Business Appraisal FL|GA|HI (BA FL|GA|HI) must determine whether — and to what extent — the portion of the evaluated entity should be subject to discounts.
 The Discount for Lack of Marketability (DLOM) is a discount of particular importance.

 The DLOM would apply, if relevant, to private companies during its respective valuation.
 Private companies considered are those held under private ownership.
 These firms may issue stock and have shareholders.
 But such stakes are not traded on public exchanges, nor would they be issued through an initial public offering (IPO).

 Public companies, on the other hand, access capital differently.
 Such companies can sell their own enterprises publicly in a marketplace like a stock exchange.
 This makes them considered as having a “market.”

 Private companies do not sell stocks or shares of their firms in a public marketplace.
 As such, companies lack a centralized market.
 Consequently, private companies should be valued less than public companies.
 The DLOM, thus, reflects this difference.

 Methods Used to Determine the Discount for Lack of Marketability